-Iman Al-Ayouty has over 15 years teaching and research experience in the fields of economics and applied economic research.
-She obtained her B.A. in Economics from The American University in Cairo and was awarded her Ph.D. in Economics from Cairo University in 2010.
+Iman Al-Ayouty has over 15 years of teaching and research experience in the fields of economics and applied economic research.
+She obtained her bachelor's degree in economics from The American University in Cairo (AUC) and was awarded her Ph.D. in economics from Cairo University in 2010.
 Al-Ayouty currently holds the position of Visiting Assistant Professor in the Department of Economics, School of Business at The American University in Cairo.
 She previously held the position of lecturer at the Department of Economics at the British University in Egypt and at the Arab Academy for Maritime Transport and Trade.
-In terms of professional economic experience, Al-Ayouty was Senior Economist at the Egyptian Center for Economic Studies in the period 2010-2015.
-During this time, Al-Ayouty was key author of several prime working papers and was contributor to the Global Competitiveness Report.
-Al-Ayouty was the recipient of the 2006-07 Fulbright Scholarship, during which she was an affiliate of the Latin American Institute, University of California Los Angeles.
+In terms of professional economic experience, Al-Ayouty was a senior economist at the Egyptian Center for Economic Studies during the period of 2010-2015.
+During this time, Al-Ayouty was the key author of several prime working papers and was a contributor to the Global Competitiveness Report.
+Al-Ayouty received the 2006-07 Fulbright scholarship, while she was an affiliate of the Latin American Institute, University of California Los Angeles.
 She has publications on topics related to efficiency and industrial upgrading, decent work attainment, the export effects of privatization and restructuring of public enterprises, all with application to the textile and apparel industry in Egypt.
-Her research also included R&D in Egypt's pharmaceutical industry, analyzing unemployment in Egypt from a spatial angle, as well as the environmental impact of Egypt’s energy intensive industries.
+Her research also included research and development in Egypt's pharmaceutical industry, analyzing unemployment in Egypt from a spatial angle as well as the environmental impact of Egypt’s energy-intensive industries.
 Al-Ayouty's research interests include microeconomics, industrial organization, economic development and international economics.